trygvebw/everydream/README.md

 The Nvidia Flickr set is also helpful and in a fairly "ready to use" format besides renaming the files: [https://github.com/NVlabs/ffhq-dataset](https://github.com/NVlabs/ffhq-dataset)
 For this trainer, I suggest "close up photo of a person" for captioning of this dataset.
 If you want, you can go further and separate male/female photos and caption them "close up phot of a man" or "..a woman" as you see fit.  "a close up of a person" is also acceptable, dropping "photo".
 You can simply select all in windows, F2 to rename and type "a close up of a person_" **without the quotes but with the underscore** to format the filename captions in a way this trainer can use.
+## Starting training

+An example comand to start training:

+    python main.py --base configs/stable-diffusion/v1-finetune_everydream.yaml -t  --actual_resume sd_v1-5_vae.ckpt -n MyProjectName --gpus 0, --data_root training_samples\MyProject

+In the above, the source training data is expected to be laid out in subfolders of training_samples\MyProject as described in above sections.
+It will use the first Nvidia GPU in the system, and resume from the checkpoint named "sd_v1-5_vae.ckpt".  "-n MyProjectName" is merely a name for the folder where logs will be written during training, which appear under /logs.
+## Testing

+I strongly recommend attempting to undertrain via the repeats and max_epochs above to test your model before continuing.
+Try one epoch at 10, then grab the ckpt file from the log folder.
+The ckpt will be dumped to a folder such as \logs\MyPrject2022-10-25T20-37-40_MyProject date stamped to the start of training.
+There are also test images in the \logs\images\train folder that spit out periodically based on another finetune yaml setting:

+      callbacks:
+        image_logger:
+        target: main.ImageLogger
+        params:
+            batch_frequency: 300

+The images will often not all be fully formed, and are randomly selected based on the last few training images, but it's a good idea to start learning what to watch for in those images.

+To continue training on a checkpoint, grab the last ckpt file \logs\MyPrject2022-10-25T20-37-40_MyProject\checkpoints and move it back to your base folder and just change the --actual_resume pointer to last.ckpt such as the following:

+    python main.py --base configs/stable-diffusion/v1-finetune_everydream.yaml -t  --actual_resume last.ckpt -n MyProjectName --gpus 0, --data_root training_samples\MyProject

+Again, good idea to think about adjusting your repeats before continuing!

 ## Finetune yaml adjustments